 The National Environmental Biosecurity Response Agreement (NEBRA) was signed by the Commonwealth, state and territory governments in January 2012.
 It establishes the national arrangements for responding to significant pest and disease incursions where there are predominantly public benefits.

-The Commonwealth and all state and territory governments are undertaking an independent review of the NEBRA.
-On behalf of all governments, we are seeking your views on the implementation and effectiveness of the agreement in the five years since its commencement.
+The Commonwealth and all state and territory governments undertook an independent review of the NEBRA and sought views on the implementation and effectiveness of the agreement in the five years since its commencement.

 Purpose of the review

 A requirement of the NEBRA is that the agreement is reviewed within five years of commencement.
 The outcomes and recommendations of the review may be used to amend the NEBRA or guide its future application in order to strengthen Australia’s ability to respond to environmental biosecurity threats.

 This review is not intended to be an audit of operational activities for responses managed under the NEBRA, but a review of the overall operation of the agreement.

 In January and February 2017, targeted consultations took place in each state and territory with both government and non-government stakeholders.